HDBW/APOLLO/src/cloud/Apollo.Backend/Apollo.RestService/doc/readme.md

 The number of records equals Top*100 and the number of records equals the number of records/Top.If set to false, the number of pages is set to -1.
 This argument is used to avoid a double query inside of the backend when several pages are required.
 To calculate the number of pages, the backend first executes the query and then executes the request to get the number of available items for the given query, which is finally recalculated in the number of pages.
 In the case of FALSE (default), the second query is not executed.

--	*Filter*: A complex query that defines the criteria of a query.
+**Filter**: A complex query that defines the criteria of a query.
 Each criterion is defined in a field.
 Queried entities must fulfill all the defined fields to be reflected.
 In other words, between each field is an AND operation.
-Each field in the filter should contain: o	**FieldName (string)**: Name of a property in an entity. o	**Operator (integer)**: Defined the operator.
-Possible values are 0 for Equals, 1 for Contains (for strings only), 2 for StartsWith (for strings only), 3 for GreaterThan, and 4 for LessThan. o	**Argument (string)**: The argument of the operation.
+Each field in the filter should contain:
+-	**FieldName (string)**: Name of a property in an entity.
+- **Operator (integer)**: Defined the operator.
+Possible values are 0 for Equals, 1 for Contains (for strings only), 2 for StartsWith (for strings only), 3 for GreaterThan, and 4 for LessThan.
+- **Argument (string)**: The argument of the operation.
 There can be one or several arguments.
 If at least one argument is fulfilled, there is a match.
-In other words, between each argument is an OR operation. o	**Distinct (boolean)**: If is set to true, the result is returned as distinct.
+In other words, between each argument is an OR operation.
+- **Distinct (boolean)**: If is set to true, the result is returned as distinct.

 ## Example Request and Response

 >  `*Example*`

 Considering a request body to query Product entities that satisfy these criteria:
-•	The fields should be set so that only 2 properties that are DocNo and Width are reflected in the query response.
+- 	The fields should be set so that only 2 properties that are DocNo and Width are reflected in the query response.
-•	The NumberOfPages and NumberOfRecords (RequestCount) should be reflected.
+-	The NumberOfPages and NumberOfRecords (RequestCount) should be reflected.
-•	**Maximum** 10 entities per page (top).
+-	**Maximum** 10 entities per page (top).
-•	Skip the first matched entity, only showing the 2nd matched entity and so on.
+-	Skip the first matched entity, only showing the 2nd matched entity and so on.
-•	German language.
+-	German language.
-•	Only reflected entities that were created after 14/12/2017.
+-	Only reflected entities that were created after 14/12/2017.
-•	The filter should have:
+-	The filter should have:
-o	DocNo equals (operator 0) to either "005528540" **OR** "005528541" **OR** "001234679".
-The result should not be distinct. o	AND DocType contains the string “0”.
+-	DocNo equals (operator 0) to either "005528540" **OR** "005528541" **OR** "001234679".
+The result should not be distinct.
+-	AND DocType contains the string “0”.
 The result should be distinct.

 Then the following request body of the Training entity should be of the following:
 ```sh